-During 2023, the Visitor Centers were visited by 263 schools, with 10837 pupils in total, plus 28 schools with ~1000 pupils with free entrance due to social requirements.
-Additionally, 10052 visitors participated in the night actions of Visitor Centers, in 212 events, while the Visitor Centers organized 23 special events with more than 6000 visitors.
-Moreover, Visitor Centers stuff visited 16 schools in remote areas of Greece, in person or online, for special events.
-Finally, the Visitor centers organized actions for kids, and 42 theater/music 11 performances.
-More than ~2000 citizens had free entrance due to social requirements, while 744 were citizens with special needs.
+During 2024, the Visitor Centers were visited by 297 schools, with 16382 pupils in total (49% increase compared with 2023), plus 25 schools with free entrance due to social requirements (school increase 9% compared with 2023).
+Additionally, 16140 visitors (60% increase compared with 2023) participated in 227 events, while the Visitor Centers organized 54 special events.
+Moreover, Visitor Centers stuff visited 14 schools in remote areas of Greece, in person or online, for special events.
+Finally, the Visitor centers organized 34 actions for kids, and 35 theater/music performances.
+More than ~3000 citizens had free entrance due to social requirements, while 1100 were citizens with special needs.

-Furthermore, in January 2023 the master plan which will set the baseline for IAASARS to fulfill its strategic goal for the reconstruction of the Kryoneri astronomical station aiming to transform it (a) into a Space Hub and (ii) into a public outreach center, was completed, an investment funded directly by the Prefecture of Peloponnese.
-Finally, in December 2023, the action of the Visitor Centers in Kalavryta attracted more than ~500 visitors.
-During 2023, IAASARS researchers, including the Director of the institute, wrote tenths of articles in newspapers and sites and appeared frequently in TV and radio interviews and broadcasts.
-Additionally, they had a significant contribution in KOSMOS, the NOA's on-line scientific journal, with many articles on the IAASARS research fields.
+Additionally, within the framework of implementing the strategic objective of IAASARS to reconstruct the Kryoneri Observatory with the aim of transforming it into (i) a Space Hub and (ii) a Science Public Outreach Center - an investment directly funded by the Prefecture of Peloponnese - and although the renovation works are still in progress, the site has already been visited by approximately 500 visitors.
+Furthermore, the activities of the Visitor Centers in Kalavryta attracted more than ~400 visitors.
+During 2024, IAASARS researchers, including the Director of the institute, wrote tenths of articles in newspapers and sites and appeared frequently in TV and radio interviews and broadcasts.
+Additionally, they had a significant contribution in KOSMOS, NOA's on-line scientific journal, with many articles on the IAASARS research fields.